PandoraMedia/hydra/CONTRIBUTING.md

 ## License

-PLease include following header to any code you contribute.
-This also means you accept terms andconditions of this license
+Please include following header to any code you contribute.
+This also means you accept terms and conditions of this license

 ```
 /*